-Case law developed under the Whistleblower Protection Act (WPA) holds that "substantial and specific danger to public health or safety" is determined by (1) the likelihood of harm resulting from the danger, (2) when the alleged harm may occur, and (3) the nature of the harm-the potential consequences.
+DoDD 7050.06 does not define "substantial and specific danger to public health or safety."
+Although not binding in Military Whistleblower Protection Act cases, case law developed under the Whistleblower Protection Act (WPA) for appropriated fund Federal civilian employees may be used as a general guide.
+This case law holds that "substantial and specific danger to public health or safety" is determined by (1) the likelihood of harm resulting from the danger, (2) when the alleged harm may occur, and (3) the nature of the harm-the potential consequences.